jjones-jr/bin/README.md

 {"add_ln":"quickly inserts a comment into a project README"}, {"scr-set": "tool for quickly setting up an empty executeable shell script file""}
+{"vocr-sh" : " capture and ocr from video display then route to terminal apps}